Austan Goolsbee

-Austan Dean Goolsbee (born August 18, 1969) is an American economist and writer.
+Austan Dean Goolsbee (born August 18, 1969) is an American economist.
 He is the president of the Federal Reserve Bank of Chicago and the Robert P. Gwinn Professor of Economics at the University of Chicago's Booth School of Business.
 He was the chairman of the Council of Economic Advisers from 2010 to 2011 and a member of President Barack Obama's cabinet.
 He served as a member of the Chicago Board of Education from 2018 to 2019.

 Goolsbee was a member of the Council of Economic Advisers before becoming chair.
 He was also the Chief economist and chief-of-staff to Paul Volcker at the President's Economic Recovery Advisory Board—the board was formed during the 2008 financial crisis.

 Early life and education

 Goolsbee was born in Waco, Texas, the son of Linda Catherine (née Dean) and the late Arthur Leon Goolsbee, a former executive of Utility Trailer Manufacturing Company.
 He was raised primarily in Whittier, California.

 He graduated from Milton Academy and received both his B.A., summa cum laude, and M.A. in economics from Yale University in 1991.
 Goolsbee also was a member of the Skull and Bones secret society there.
 He went on to receive his Ph.D. in economics at the Massachusetts Institute of Technology in 1995.

 He was named an Alfred P. Sloan Fellow (2000–02) and Fulbright Scholar (2006–07).